Elizabethyonas/Semantic-Search/README.md

 | What is semantic search?           | Semantic search understands the meaning of words to return relevant results. |
 | What is Flask used for?            | Flask is a web framework for Python used to build web applications.   |

-You can expand the dataset by adding more questions and answers.

 ---